yuanhang0/yuanhang0.github.io/_posts/2019-11-04-empirical-distribution.md

     \sqrt{n} D_{n} \stackrel{\mathcal{D}}{\longrightarrow} \sup _{t}|B(t)|.
     $$

-    Regarding computational discussions can be found in *Large Sample Techinques* by Jiming Jiang.
+    Some detailed discussions on the computation can be found in *Large Sample Techinques* by Jiming Jiang.